patarleth/nashorn-mvn/README.md

 Nashorn features

 * ECMAScript 5.1
-* INVOKEDYNAMIC and metaobject protocol (WATCH https://www.youtube.com/watch?v=UIv86fUSORM)
+* INVOKEDYNAMIC and a metaobject protocol provided by Dynalink (WATCH https://www.youtube.com/watch?v=UIv86fUSORM)

-Ok, ok, ok.........SOOOOOOOO.....
+Ok, ok, ok.........SOOOOOOOO.....what the hell?

-Why the switch from the rhino inspired jsr-223 implementation shipped in jdk1.6 to nashorn in 1.8?
-Why not just use good old rhino (<https://developer.mozilla.org/en-US/docs/Rhino>)?
+Why switch away from the rhino inspired jsr-223 implementation that shipped in jdk1.6 to nashorn in 1.8?
+Why not just use rhino (<https://developer.mozilla.org/en-US/docs/Rhino>)?

 As if I had to tell you - performace.

-TO envoke a method from a java class in a rhino script, rhino uses a single class acting like a map that returns the requested method.
+TO envoke a method in a java class from a rhino script, rhino uses a single class that acts like a map or dispatcher that returns the requested method.
 The implication of a single 'get/lookup' method is the creation of a megamorphic code path which Hotspot CANNOT optimize or inline.
-I love that word - megamorphic!
+I love that word - megamorphic! thanks Szegedi.

 The jvm instruction INVOKEDYNAMIC was added in jdk7 enabling the removal of this kind of 'get/lookup' code in dynamic jvm languages, in favor of linking/bootstrapping from a CallSite.
-The CallSite can then be used by the runtime for reification of instructions and direct access to the function pointer.
+A CallSite is then used by the runtime for reification of instructions and direct access to the function pointer.
 Viola!
-Hotspot can now optimize your script ;)  Watch the video...it almost makes sense.
+Hotspot can now optimize your script ;)  Watch the videos...it almost makes sense.

 One of the better quotes from the youtube video linked above - (INVOKEDYNAMIC provides) '...a way for classes to replace JVM linking rules with their own logic for their call sites, It's application-custom linking'

 Keep in mind that INVOKEDYNAMIC isn't magic.
 By itself the jvm instruction does not provide an api to help build languages.
 Afterall it's just an instruction.
-However, INVOKEDYNAMIC does enable the creation of a class of apis like Dynalink (https://github.com/szegedi/dynalink) that is used by nashorn.
+However, INVOKEDYNAMIC does enable the creation of metaobject protocol apis like Dynalink (https://github.com/szegedi/dynalink) used by nashorn.

-Before Dynalink and INVOKEDYNAMIC, to get hotspot to optimize code assembled at runtime, required a custom classloader and a bytecode generator like <https://github.com/cojen/Cojen>.
-Good luck avoiding permgen memory leaks, it's God's work my friend.
+Before Dynalink, let alone INVOKEDYNAMIC existed, to get hotspot to optimize code assembled at runtime, required custom classloaders and bytecode generators like <https://github.com/cojen/Cojen>.
+Good luck avoiding permgen memory leaks with this strategy, it's God's work my friend.

 links!